khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 obj.publicMethod();
 ```

-> About advantages of ApplicationContext over the BeanFactor, beside the additional functionalities, any other bold differences?
+> About advantages of ApplicationContext over the BeanFactory, beside the additional functionalities, any other bold differences?

 BeanFactory is lazy loading, it only instantiate the object after calling getBean() method and call a method in the object.
 ApplicationContext instantiate the object as soon as the ApplicationContext is created.